njbannister15/RuvonInference/docs/part7-article.md

 ## Overview

-In Part 7 of our 20-part vLLM series, we implement **prefill batching** - an optimization that allows LLM inference engines to process multiple requests simultaneously in static batches.
+In Part 7 of our 20-part inference engine series, we implement **prefill batching** - an optimization that allows LLM inference engines to process multiple requests simultaneously in static batches.
 This builds upon Part 6's sequential processing by collecting requests into batches and processing them together, achieving throughput improvements through parallel computation.

 ## What is Prefill Batching?